Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 Positive and negative correlation

-Here is an example that suggests a positive correlation between the two variables:
+Here is some data that suggests a positive correlation between the length and the weight of a passenger vehicle:

 Two variables that appear to be positively correlated.
 Data source: The Automobile Data Set, UC Irvine ML Repository (Image by Author)